 All values are represented as counts (weighted percentages). p-value compares the prevalence of limitations in subjects with and without sarcopenia.

 FNIH – Foundation for the National Institutes of Health; GS - Grip Strength; GS/BMI – Grip Strength divided by BMI.
 Grip Strength cutoffs are <16kg in females and < 26kg in males, and GS/BMI men <1.0; women <0.56.
 GS/BMI represents grip strength (in kilograms) divided by body mass index.

+* at least 25% of cells have less than expected values, thus Chi-Square is not considered reliable.

 Physical Limitations were defined by inability or difficulty in performing two or more of the following tasks: walking several blocks, walking 1 block, sitting 2 hours, getting up from chair, climbing stairs climbing one flight of stairs, stooping, reaching arms, pulling/pushing large objects, lifting weights and picking up a dime

 Basic ADL impairments are defined as difficulty or inability with at least 1: bathing, dressing, eating, toileting or getting out of bed